skyformat99/zj/README.md

-# rjms
+# zjms
-jump server system written in rust.
+jump server system written in C and raft.